How to Play Craps: Craps Rules for Beginners

 Common Craps Bets Explained

-Understanding the most common craps bets will help you feel more confident at the table and avoid unnecessary losses.
-Here’s a quick breakdown of some of the most common types of bets you’ll find at the craps table:
+Knowing the most common bets in Craps will allow you to feel more comfortable at the table and avoid any avoidable losses.
+Below is a brief explanation of the most common bets you may encounter at the Craps table.

 Bet TypeDescriptionHouse Edge